JetBrains/ideavim/doc/ideajoin-examples.md

 Some examples of join command with `ideajoin` option enabled.
 Put `set ideajoin` to your `~/.ideavimrc` to enable this functionality.

+Now, you can press `shift+j` on a selected block of text to join the lines together.

 * Automatic join concatenated lines:

 ```